Samsung/Tizen.NET/_posts/2019-11-20-Samsung-Developer-Conference-2019.md

 <b>[What's New in Tizen?
 5.5 Platform Update and Developer Environment](https://www.samsungdeveloperconference.com/schedule/session/1089296)</b>

-Hobum (Vincent) Kwon, who leads the Tizen .NET framework team, led the session explaning about new features on Tizen 5.5 platform including new on Tizen .NET.
-This year we have been very honored to invite David Ortinau, Principal Program Manager at Microsoft, in the session sharing .NET 5 and Xamarin.Forms.
-At the end, Diego Lizarazo Rivera, Sr. Developer Evangelist at Samsung Electronics, showed a live coding demo.
+Hobum (Vincent) Kwon, who heads the Tizen .NET framework team, led a session that introduced and explained new features on the Tizen 5.5 platform, including new features on Tizen .NET.
+This year, we were very honored to invite David Ortinau, Principal Program Manager at Microsoft, to the session to share information about .NET 5 and Xamarin.Forms.
+At the end of the session, Diego Lizarazo Rivera, Sr., Developer Evangelist at Samsung Electronics, showed a live coding demo.

 ## Tizen .NET
-Our main booth exhibited Tizen .NET on Samsung products including Smart TV, Galaxy Watches and a Family Hub. <br/>
+Our main booth exhibited Tizen .NET on Samsung products, including SmartTV, Galaxy Watches, and Family Hub. <br/>

 <img src="{{site.url}}{{site.baseurl}}/assets/images/posts/sdc2019/tizenbooth1.jpg" alt="Tizen Booth" width="300">
 <img src="{{site.url}}{{site.baseurl}}/assets/images/posts/sdc2019/tizenbooth2.jpg" alt="Tizen Booth" width="300">